techmorung/mybibliotheca/DEPLOYMENT.md

 # 🚀 Production Deployment Guide

-This guide covers deploying Bibliotheca in a production environment with security best practices.
+This guide covers deploying MyBibliotheca in a production environment with security best practices.

 ## Prerequisites